Khalid-hassa/Blinkit-Sales-Dashboard-Powe-BI/README.md

 # Blinkit Sales Dashboard

-Welcome to the Blinkit Sales Dashboard project!
+Welcome to Blinkit Sales Dashboard project.
 This repository features a comprehensive Power BI dashboard designed to analyze key sales and outlet performance metrics for Blinkit, providing valuable insights into various aspects of the business.

 ## Project Overview